thanglovemusic94/thanglovemusic94.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 }
 ```

-Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
+Tác giả [link lam cv][link-lam-cv] .Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk]. - của tác giả [link lam cv][link-lam-cv]
+If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll